Many of us have that dream. To spend one summer, backpacking across Europe.

 Even though it sometimes does not go according to plan, my mind is still at peace if I knew beforehand.So what did I first do?
 While planning my Europe travel itinerary, I made an initial list of places I wanted to visit.
 I did take a lot of inspiration from this post by BlondeAbroad.
 So my initial draft of places looked like this:

 • Costa Del Sol

 Since I had been to Paris, Amsterdam and Frankfurt, I decided to cut short my days there and decided to add Vienna and Prague to the list.
-I had to remove Andorra also since I realized that I needed a multiple entry Schengen Visa and I had applied for a single entry.
+I had to remove Andorra also since I realised that I needed a multiple entry Schengen Visa and I had applied for a single entry.

-• Seville (This got cancelled)
+• Seville (This got canceled)

 • Brussels (Took day trips from here to Luxembourg, Bruges and Ghent)